nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 ## Logical structure

-Consultations follow a common logical structure.
+Consultations follow a common logical structure:

 -   Context

-    Each consultation has context data that describes when and where the consultation took place, the patient it covered and who else was involved (such as a doctor).
+    Each consultation has context data that describes when and where the consultation took place, the patient it covered, and who else was involved (such as a doctor).
 This information is usually generated automatically by the provider system but it may include some manually recorded values.

 -   Topics